CodingCellist/codingcellist.github.io/content/en/post/writing-up-a-phd/index.md

 live as the talk; won't be the first time somebody does that at a PL (Programming Languages) Group session ^^;;

+## 2024-06-06

+Where have I been the past 2 months?
+I've been [writing a TyDe'24 paper](/en/post/tyde-24-paper)!
+Which was very exciting but also extremely tiring.
+But I am quite happy with it, and according to a quick `texcount`, it should net me ~16k extra words on the graph (when I eventually add it in), which is _definitely_ worth it  : )

+Today I restart trying to write up parts of my thesis which I did roughly 2 years ago.
+Once again: thank goodness for notebooks.
+Even with them though, it'll still be work to retrace my steps.
+Oh well, I'm sure it'll come faster and faster the more I work through it.

+I also had a look over the _tiny_ thesis outline and drafting I'd done so far in my main thesis repo.
+I guess the good news are that I am beginning to see how the chapters need merging, changing, what needs to go where, etc. But the bad news are that my first thought to all the old stuff that was there was "Christ!
+It all needs rewriting!"
+To be fair, it is bullet-point stuff I wrote for a PhD-review over a year ago, so I would be somewhat surprised if I didn't have a better grasp on things now.
+Well, time to get to it I guess...

+Oh and I'm trying out a new pomodoro-style thing called "Plantie" -- you grow virtual trees or fruit or something during the time slots.
+Very cute.
+I've always been highly sceptical of the pomodoro technique -- something about maintaining "flow" and all that -- but a friend said it really helped for larger, marathon-like tasks.
+Which writing up a huge chunk of work from two years ago happens to be.
+So I'm giving it a shot.
+I can see the wisdom in taking frequent breaks for those kinds of tasks, and hey, worst case I just uninstall the app and still have some amount of work done.
+Seems worth a try.